tgnemecek/core-website/src/collections/posts/2023-08-06-each-week-well-release-one-of-the-tope-10-ways.md

 ---
 collection: posts
 title: Stay tuned!
-Each week we'll release one of the tope 10 ways...
+Each week we'll release one of the Top 10 Ways...
 text: |-
   .t﻿he Superpower of Balanced Leadership Makes you an Extraordinary Leader.